ZackJorquera/petsc-rs/CONTRIBUTING.md

 - [ ] when we take a file path as an input we should probably take an `AsRef<Path>`, for the `PetscBuilder::file` we might want to separate the ':yaml' thing from the file path, at least as far as the caller is concerned.
 - [ ] in a lot of the doc test examples we use `set_from_options` and other stuff from the options database.
 This is a problem because the test relies on the options being specific values.
 We should instead manually set the values.
 Using the options database in the full examples should be fine though.
 - [ ] Some functions return `Rc`s, but shouldn't.
 This is if we take it as input as ref.
 Read `TODO` comment above `SNES::get_residual`.
 - [ ] Should `get_local_vector` take `&mut self`.
-This is because it does mutate the DM a little, however it might also be possible to just use some interior mutability construct.
+This is because it does mutate the DM a little, however, it might also be possible to just use some interior mutability construct.
 Or maybe we store the `localin`/`localout` array in the rust side as a slice and put a RefCell around that.
 Or maybe it doesn't even have to be around the arrays and could be a different variable that acts as a mutability lock handled all internally, but at this point, it would be useless as it is already safe.
-Or maybe we just make it take `&mut self` and also return `&self`/`&mut self` you you aren't locked out of doing anything because of the lifetime in `BorrowVector`.
+Or maybe we just make it take `&mut self` and also return `&self`/`&mut self` you aren't locked out of doing anything because of the lifetime in `BorrowVector`.
 IDK what to do here, as it seems like it is fine already, but it also doesn't seem fine.
 - [ ] right now we block versions of PETSc that aren't supported, but maybe we should have a feature to disable this so users can use unsupported versions if they actually do work.
 - [ ] I added `build-probe-petsc` because I wanted to get PETSc version/build info in petsc-rs build.rs, but it might also work to make petsc-sys a build dependency for petsc-rs, and then we can just use the consts from that.
 - [ ] Add TS wrappers (<https://petsc.org/release/docs/manualpages/TS/index.html>)
 - [ ] Add Tao wrappers (<https://petsc.org/release/docs/manualpages/Tao/index.html>)
-- [ ] Should we move the main doc-string in petsc-sys to a readme?